challasneha005/Data-Science-By-ExcleR/README.md

 * A **main practice notebook** (`DayX.ipynb`) → *to be followed in order*
 * **Reference notebooks / theory files** (`*_ref.ipynb`, `*_Theory.ipynb`, `.pptx`) → *for additional understanding*
+* Use the csv files for the necessary files*

 ---